remaro-network/blog-posts/ESR2.md

 ![alt text](media/direct_geometric_chicken.png)
   > Direct methods compare the pixel intensities between consecutive image frames and align the images by minimizing the photometric error.
-This optimization is highly nonconvex, and thus is performed following a coarse-to-fine approach, matching at low resolutions first and then iteratively refining at higher resolution.
+This optimization is highly nonconvex, and thus is performed following a coarse-to-fine approach, matching at low resolutions first and then iteratively refining at higher resolutions.

 - Indirect methods, also known as *feature-based* methods, rely on extracting and matching features or keypoints between frames to estimate motion.
 This computation is based on the optimization of the reprojection error.

 ![alt text](media/geometric_chicken.png)
+> Given a set of matched features  (in this case, taking only one as example), a camera transform is estimated.
+This transform is used to project the points in the 3D space, which are then reprojected back on the image.
+This reprojection error is used to refine the camera transform estimate.

 In short, SLAM algorithms are often named after the error function that is being optimized and the kind of information (pixels/Keypoints) that is used in such optimization: